 Generally you will have 15 days to pay your fine.
-If you wish to set up a time payment agreement, forms are available online or at the District Court Administration Office between the hours of 8:00am to 4:30pm Monday through Friday or call Signal at (800) 874-1958.
+If you wish to set up a time payment agreement with Signal Credit Management, forms are available online or at the District Court Administration Office between the hours of 8:00am to 4:30pm Monday through Friday or call Signal at (800) 874-1958.